 Crabs are a great source of chromium that helps the insulin for the metabolism of glucose.
 It also lowers the high blood glucose levels in your body.
 Lobsters are good for individuals with type 2 diabetes, as they are an important source of omega-3 fatty acids.

 Tilapia is a low-fat, high-protein fish.
 Tilapia is great seafood for people with diabetes.
-It has no carbs, and also it is rich in fibre, which helps reduce the risk of arterial hypertension in a person with diabetes.
+It has no carbs, and also it is rich in fiber, which helps reduce the risk of arterial hypertension in a person with diabetes.
 It contains selenium, which helps in balancing glucose levels in the blood.

-Sardines are preferable for an individual with diabetes.
+Are sardines good for diabetics?
+Yes, Sardines are preferable for an individual with diabetes.
 Sardines are rich in omega-3 fatty acids and protein.
 You can include it as part of your diabetic diet, as it is rich in calcium and vitamin D, making them excellent seafood for people with diabetes.

 Trout has a high content of omega-3 fatty acids.
 It has very little or no carbohydrates.
 Hence, there is no risk of a rise in blood sugar level after consuming a trout.
 Trout is a good source of both protein and vitamin D, and both are beneficial for type 2 diabetes.